baendlorel/kt.js/README.md

 ## Current Core Features

-- `h` function and its aliases
+- **`h` function**: and its aliases
-- Router
+- **Router**:
-  - Automatically adapts to environment: uses async navigation guards when `Promise` is available, falls back to synchronous mode otherwise
+  - Auto-adapt to environment: uses async navigation guards when `Promise` is available, falls back to synchronous mode otherwise
-- **Full ES5 compatibility** - works in IE9+ and other legacy browsers
+- **Full ES5 compatibility**: works in IE9+ and other legacy browsers
   - Transpiled to ES5 with no modern syntax
   - Optional minimal Promise polyfill included for older environments
+- **ktnull**: a special value representing "null", used for filtering.
+Since native DOM APIs do not ignore `undefined` or `null`, this feature is provided to maintain native behavior while enhancing usability.

 ## Getting started